-The Association des Amis de la Fondation Seguin, chaired by Valérie Lefèvre Seguin, is in the process of creating Fondation Seguin, which will be dedicated to innovation.
+The Association des Amis de la Fondation Seguin, chaired by Marguerite Lefèvre, is in the process of creating Fondation Seguin, which will be dedicated to creativity and prospective.
 It will be located at Varagnes.

-Varagnes is situated in Annonay in the Ardèche (South East of France, Rhône-Alpes region), on the side of a triangle between Lyon, Grenoble and St Etienne.
+Varagnes is situated in Annonay in the Ardèche (South East of France, Auvergne Rhône Alpes region), on the side of a triangle between Lyon, Grenoble and St Etienne.
 Varagneswas Marc Seguin's last residence.
 He was an XIXth century exceptional engineer and entrepreneur, with an international approach to engineering.
 A major actor of the industrial revolution.
-He was involved in the construction of the first ever-permanent wire cable suspension bridge in Geneva and was a friend of George Stephenson whom he helped to win the Rainhill Trials thanks to his fire-tube boiler He built the first railway line in France between Lyon and St Etienne.
+He was involved in the construction of the first ever-permanent wire cable suspension bridge in Geneva and was a friend of George Stephenson whom he helped to win the Rainhill Trials thanks to his fire-tube boiler.
+He built the first railway line in continental Europe between Lyon and St Etienne.

-Marc Seguin and his descendants transdormed Varagnes into a place dedicated to scientific research, technological innovation and artistic creation, making it a unique place.
+Marc Seguin and his descendants transformed Varagnes into a place dedicated to research, prospective and creation, making it a unique place.

 For more information on Varagnes, see Wikipédia « Varagnes, demeure de Marc Seguin » : http://fr.wikipedia.org/wiki/Domaine_de_Marc_Seguin